 Project scope and details

-The Vanderbilt University Board of Trust has approved a $10 million project, which will provide enhanced space in Memorial Gym for instruction, team building, coaching and settings that can foster interactions with returning professional players.
+The $12 million baseball facilities project will provide enhanced space in Memorial Gym for instruction, team building, coaching and settings that can foster interactions with returning professional players.

 The project will include:

 - the expansion of Memorial Gym to just beyond the left field wall.

 - the relocation of batting cages to an existing below-ground level of Memorial Gym that will be retrofitted for that purpose.

 - the renovation and expansion of the ground level and top floor of Memorial to house a state-of-the-art classroom, cardio room, expanded weight room, recruiting area as well as coaches’ and staff offices.